-GROUP
+GROU JP

-9. INTANGIBLE ASSETS - GOODWILL 2013 2012
+9. INTANGIBLE ASSETS - GOODWILL 2014 \$ 2013 \$

-\$ \$

-Cost 187,376 187,376
+Cost 2 187,376

-Accumulated impairment losses (48,271) · ·
+Accumulated impairment losses (48,271)

-Net carrying amount 139,105 187,376
+Net carrying amount 139,105

-Balance at the beginning of the year 187,376 187,376
+Balance at the beginning of the year 139,105 187,376

-Impairment losses (48,271)
+Impairment losses / derecognition (139,105) (48,271)

-Closing value at 30 September 2013 139,105 187,376
+Closing value at 30 September 2014 - 139,105

-The recoverable amount of the balance of goodwill has been assessed using Value-in-use calculations.
+The recoverable amount of the balance of goodwill had been assessed using Value-in-use calculations.
 Value-in-use is calculated based on the present value of forecast cash flows over a 5-year period.
 The cash flows are discounted using the yield of 5-year government bonds at the beginning of the budget period.

-Management has based the value-in-use calculations on budgeted cash flows for Grain Biotech Australia (GBA) results, being the entity for which the goodwill was initially recognized on acquisition, and the smallest identifiable cash generating unit which exists pertaining to the intangible asset.
+Management had based the value-in-use calculations on budgeted cash flows for Grain Biotech Australia (GBA) results, being the entity for which the goodwill was initially recognized on acquisition, and the smallest identifiable cash generating unit which exists pertaining to the intangible asset.
 These budgets use historical weighted average growth rates to project revenue.
 Costs are calculated taking into account historical gross margins as well as estimated weighted average inflation rates over the periods which are consistent with inflation rates applicable to the locations in which GBA operates (Western Australia).
 Discount rates are pre-tax and are adjusted to incorporate risks associated with the entity.
+GBA has now been merged with its parent company and then written off so no further Goodwill exists.